maheshJosephSadashiv/com.dev.video-search-engine/README.md

 ## Architecture
 The project is structured into the following modules:

-- `preprocessing/`: Handles the extraction of visual and audio features from the video database and the generation of digital signatures.
+- `preprocessing/`: Handles the extraction of visual and audio features from the videos and the generation of digital signatures which is then stored in the form of an embedding.
 - `matching/`: Responsible for managing the vector database, performing the sub-signature matching, and identifying the best match.
 - `player/`: Implements the custom media player for displaying the output.
 - `utils/`: Provides utility functions and helper classes used across the project.